wiretap-retro/ATX--5V-Inline-Adapter/README.md

 # ATX -5V Inline Adapter
-A small inline adapter for an ATX power supply to generate -5VDC for Retro PCs.
+A small inline adapter for an ATX power supply to generate -5VDC for Retro PC's connecting via AT P8/P9 connectors.
 This adapter has been tested and works great.

 ![pcb](front.JPG)